Short-Term Rental vs Long-Term Rental Tax Rules

 This is why short-term rental strategy should be coordinated as part of a broader real estate tax planning strategy.

-• Your ability to meet participation requirements
+• You can meet material participation requirements

 CPA Insight from Steve Madsen

-• Miscalculate average stay
+• The average stay is calculated incorrectly

 Short-Term Rental Tax Planning for Business Owners and Investors